Zeus-Eternal/Ajax-In-WordPress-Brass-Metal/README.md

 3. **Activate the Theme**: After installation, click `Activate` to start using AjaxInWP Brass-Metal.

 ## Usage
-1. **Customize the Theme**: Utilize the WordPress Customizer to add your own styles and configurations.
+1. **Customize the Theme**: Utilize the WordPress Customizer and `theme.json` to add your own styles and configurations.
 2. **Implement Ajax**: Follow the included documentation to implement Ajax-based content loading for your site.

+## Asset Bundling
+All third-party CSS and JavaScript libraries are bundled in the `assets/` directory.
+This keeps your site independent of external CDNs and allows offline development.
+Update these files as needed, then run `wp_enqueue_style` and `wp_enqueue_script` versioning via `filemtime()` ensures browsers get the latest versions.

+## Block Theme Support
+This version introduces a `theme.json` file, enabling WordPress Full Site Editing features.
+Customize global colors, fonts, and layout directly through the Site Editor.

+## Block Patterns
+Predefined block patterns help you build pages faster.
+The theme registers a simple hero pattern which you can insert from the block inserter under the **AjaxInWP** category.

 ## Ajax Implementation
 AjaxInWP Brass-Metal uses JavaScript to handle internal link clicks and fetch content dynamically.
 Below is a brief overview of how it works: